sireum/kekinian/readme.md

 The clean scripts remove all Sireum-related cache directories and revert any changes and delete new files in the local git repository.

-After cleaning, re-run `git pull --recurse-submodules` and `build.cmd setup`.
+After cleaning, re-run `git pull --recurse-submodules` (until it reaches a good fix-point) and `build.cmd setup`.

 #### Using Vagrant and VirtualBox